Click here to open in a new window

 Member, Society for Historians of American Foreign Relations Annual Meeting Program Committee, 2020-2021

-Co-chair, Ad-hoc Communications Strategy Committee, Society for Historians of American Foreign Relations, 2019-present
+Co-chair, Ad-hoc Communications Strategy Committee, Society for Historians of American Foreign Relations, 2019-2021

 Member, Web committee, Society for Historians of American Foreign Relations, 2018-2019

-Member, Editorial board, Passport: The Newsletter of the Society for Historians of American Foreign Relations, 2018-present
+Member, Editorial board, Passport: The Newsletter of the Society for Historians of American Foreign Relations, 2018-2020.

-Article Manuscript Reviewer, Cold War History, Modern American History, and Religions, 2023
+Article Manuscript Reviewer, Cold War History, Modern American History, Religions, and Virginia Magazine, 2023

 Article Manuscript Reviewer, Diplomatic History, Modern American History, and Religions, 2022